-The following repairs tenants must do themselves, or arrange and pay to get them done:
+The following are repairs that you must do yourself or arrange and pay to get them done:

-- Replacing door locks or keys when keys are lost or broken, or you get locked out - Getting extra keys cut and gaining entry if you get locked out - · Replacing broken or cracked glass in windows or doors unless you can give us a police crime number - Fitting and replacing door latches, handles, chains, bells and spy holes - Repairing or replacing handles, catches or knobs on cupboards - Fitting extra door or window locks - Adjusting doors, particularly when you have new floor coverings fitted - Fitting curtain rails, pelmets, picture rails and coat hooks - Filling in minor cracks or holes in walls and ceilings - Replacing light bulbs, fluorescent tubes and starters (unless in communal areas) - Testing any smoke detectors we provide.
-Tenants living in sheltered accommodation are unable to do this as it is wired to a system of which Charnwood Borough Council are responsible for.
+- · Replacing door locks or keys when keys are lost or broken, or you get locked out - Getting extra keys cut and gaining entry if you get locked out - Replacing broken or cracked glass in your windows or doors unless you have reported it to the police and been given a specific crime reference number. - Repairing or replacing handles, catches or knobs on cupboards - Fitting extra window locks - Adjusting doors, particularly when you have new floor coverings fitted - Fitting curtain rails, pelmets, picture rails and coat hooks.
+Please do not attach curtain battens or blinds to the window frames - Filling in minor cracks or holes in walls and ceilings - Replacing light bulbs, fluorescent tubes and starters (unless in communal areas) - Testing any smoke and carbon monoxide detectors we provide.
+Tenants living in sheltered accommodation are not required to do this as it is wired to a system for which we are responsible.
 Please ask your warden for information and/or advice.